pbklink/motif-core/etc/motif-core.api.md

 // @public
 export function earliestBinarySearch<T>(values: T[], item: T, compare: CompareFtn<T>): BinarySearchResult;

+// Warning: (ae-missing-release-tag) "EnabledCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class EnabledCorrectnessTableValue extends BooleanCorrectnessTableValue {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "EnabledRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //